 At Equitile, we are optimists.
-We see that the world is becoming a better place; poverty is declining, and longevity is rising.
-On average, people are living longer healthier lives than their parents, and generally doing so with improved rights and freedoms.
-We recognise that the generation of long-term sustainable returns is dependent on stable, well-functioning and well-governed environmental, social and economic systems.
+We see that the world, in the long run, is becoming a better place; poverty is declining, and longevity is rising.
+We recognise, however, that the generation of long-term sustainable returns is dependent on stable, well-functioning and well-governed environmental, social and economic systems.

-We especially seek to avoid companies causing unnecessary environmental and social damage such as those engaged in pornography and exploitative financial practices such as payday lending, gambling, the manufacture and sale of controversial weapons, civilian firearms and tobacco.
-Whilst we do not opt for full-fledged fossil fuel divestment, we place emphasis on an ESG momentum approach such as investments driving innovation.
+We especially seek to avoid companies causing unnecessary environmental and social damage such as those engaged in pornography and exploitative financial practices such as payday lending, gambling, the manufacture and sale of controversial weapons & civilian firearms.

 For further details on our investment approach, please contact email@example.com